Freud's seduction theory: Abandonment

 The collapse of the seduction theory led in 1897 to the emergence of Freud's new theory of infantile sexuality.
 The impulses, fantasies and conflicts that Freud claimed to have uncovered beneath the neurotic symptoms of his patients derived not from only external contamination, but also from the mind of the child itself.

 There were some serious negative consequences of this shift.
-The most obvious negative consequence was that a limited interpretation of Freud's theory of infantile sexuality would cause some therapists and others to deny reported sexual abuse as fantasy; a situation that has given rise to much criticism (e.g. The Freudian Coverup by social worker Florence Rush).
+The most obvious negative consequence was that a limited interpretation of Freud's theory of infantile sexuality would cause some therapists and others to deny reported sexual abuse as fantasy; a situation that has given rise to much criticism (e.g., The Freudian Coverup by Florence Rush and The Assault on Truth by Jeffrey Moussaieff Masson).
 However, the rejection of the seduction theory led to the development of concepts such as the unconscious, repressions, the repetition compulsion, transference and resistance, and the unfolding psychosexual stages of childhood.

 In 1998, a century after Freud abandoned the Seduction Theory, a group of analysts and psychologists, including Stephen Mitchell, George Makari, Leonard Shengold, Jacob Arlow, and Anna Ornstein, met at Mount Sinai Hospital to reconsider the Seduction Theory, during which they discussed what any therapist can really know about their patients' true histories and whether that lack of certainty about the truth matters for treatment.
 Shengold called the meeting, "a Woodstock of epistemology."
 And the analyst Robert Michaels, defending psychoanalysts' lack of historical truth about their patients said, "We are experts not in helping patients learn facts but in helping them construct useful myths.
 We are fantasy doctors, not reality doctors."